Motia Icon

 Redis Configuration

 Motia uses Redis for internal coordination.
-By default, it includes an embedded in-memory Redis server for development, so you don't need to install or configure Redis separately.
+By default, it includes an embedded in-memory server for development, so you don't need to install or configure Redis separately.

 .env